 “The trouble with Swedes is that they haven’t had a war for so long that their eyes automatically glaze over at the mere mention of one.
 And Hjördis is no exception,” David mused.

-“Being Swedish I was a pro-British neutral, but the war meant more to David,” Hjördis said.
-“Somehow, I think these were the happiest and most exciting years of his whole eventful life.”
+“Being Swedish I was a pro-British neutral, but the war meant more to David,” Hjördis continued, before pointedly adding: “Somehow, I think these were the happiest and most exciting years of his whole eventful life.”

 “Once, David spoke of the tragic episode that shattered his life.
 He went back to Hollywood and was joined later by Primula and the boys.
 David and Primula went to a party given in her honour by Tyrone Power.”

 “Someone suggested playing ‘Sardines’, a favourite hide-and-seek game.
 [For those who don’t know – and I was one – if someone is found, the finder squeezes into their hiding place beside them – hence ‘sardines’.]
-The lights were put out and everyone rushed off to hide.
+The lights were put out.
 Primula tugged open a door into what she thought was a small cupboard and she hurtled down a flight of stairs into the basement.”

-One of the guests that evening, on 20th May 1946, was Oleg Cassini.
-Cassini had been ‘it’, and while counting heard a thud.
+One of the guests that evening, on 19th May 1946, was Oleg Cassini, who while counting heard a thud.
 When he investigated he found ‘Primmie’ lying at the bottom of the wooden cellar stairs.
-He helped carry her upstairs, where she briefly regained consciousness, but tragically died of her injuries following surgery in the early hours of 22nd May.
+Afer being carried upstairs she briefly regained consciousness.
+However, she tragically died of her injuries following surgery in the early hours of 21st May.
 She had only been in America for six weeks.